hirbod/react-native-volume-manager/README.md

 - Uses code from https://github.com/GeorgyMishin/react-native-silent-listener
 - Fully implements https://github.com/reyhankaplan/react-native-ringer-mode

-I used parts or even the full source code of these libraries (with plenty of adjustments and rewirtes to TS) to make this library work on Android and iOS and to have a mostly unified API which does everything related to Volume.
-Since most of the packages I've found have been unmaintained or abandoned and also only solved parts of the issues, I decided to make my own.
-I hope you like it!
+I used parts, or even the full source code, of these libraries (with plenty of adjustments and rewrites to TypeScript) to make this library work on Android and iOS and to have a mostly unified API that handles everything related to volume.
+Since many of the packages I found were unmaintained or abandoned and only solved some of the issues, I decided to create my own.
+I hope you find it useful!

 ## License